Hitzdrahtanemometry

 Hot-wire measurement technology is used to determine fluctuation variables and flow turbulence in wind tunnels and to analyse unsteady flow structures on compressors.

-The Engine Acoustics Department uses hot-wire measurement technology to analyse the degree of turbulence in wind tunnel flows and to investigate unsteady flow structures on high-speed compressors.
+The Engine Acoustics Department uses hot-wire measurement technology to analyse the degree of turbulence in wind tunnel flows, engine test benches and measures unsteady flow structures on high-speed compressors.
 The changing variables are measured and the flow turbulence is determined.
 The periodic changes in velocity and the characteristics of the flow turbulence have a direct influence on the efficiency and noise generation of an engine or flow body in the wind tunnel.

 DLR's hot-wire measurement system is based on constant temperature anemometry (CTA) and uses the cooling effect of a flow on a heated thin sensor wire.
 Very thin wires with a diameter of 9-12.5 µm are electrically heated and cooled by a passing fluid.
 This cooling effect can be measured via a voltage change and then converted into a velocity with high frequency resolution.
 In this way, transient flow effects can be measured and visualised over a wide range.
 X-wire probes are used to measure the axial and lateral flow components.